 - Debits increase when credits decrease, and vice versa.

-- Debits are recorded on the left column in an account, while credits are recorded on the right side.
+- Debits are recorded on the left column of an account, while credits are recorded on the right side.

 - Debits increase expense and asset accounts, while credits increase revenue, equity, and liability accounts.